 3. Manager accountability

-Leaders must model behaviours in everyday interactions.
+Leaders must model behaviors in everyday interactions.

 4. Visibility